Alluxio/alluxio/docs/Building-Tachyon-Master-Branch.md

 $ sudo ulimit -u 2048
 ```

-It is also recommended to exclude your local clone of Tachyon from Spotlight indexing as otherwise
+It is also recommended to exclude your local clone of Tachyon from Spotlight indexing.
+Otherwise,
 your Mac may hang constantly trying to re-index the file system during the unit tests.
-To do this
+To do this,
-go to `System Preferences > Spotlight > Privacy` and click the `+` button, browse to the folder
+go to `System Preferences > Spotlight > Privacy`, click the `+` button, browse to the directory
-containing your local clone of Tachyon and click `Choose` to add it to the exclusions list.
+containing your local clone of Tachyon, and click `Choose` to add it to the exclusions list.